-At PSPDFKit we work with a very large codebase: over 600k lines and growing.
-Of course we aim to write compact, efficient code — but the PDF specification is large, and there are many edge cases that need special treatment.
-Compile times became a real issue with PSPDFKit 5 for iOS: the addition of a complete PDF renderer slowed down compile times a lot.
+At PSPDFKit, we work with a large codebase: more than 600K lines and growing.
+Of course, we aim to write compact, efficient code — but the PDF specification is large, and there are many edge cases that need special treatment.
+And with PSPDFKit 5 for iOS, compile times became a real issue: The addition of a complete PDF renderer slowed them down significantly.

-Our Android SDK had the same problem, and I learned about the ccache project a few months ago when our Android lead introduced it into our stack to fight the ever longer compile times of our C++ NDK code.
+Our Android SDK had the same problem, and I learned about the Ccache project a few months ago when our Android lead introduced it into our stack to fight the ever-increasing compile times of our C++ NDK code.

-One more thing before we dive in.
-If you are working on large builds, once you've gone through this article and set up
+So in this blog post, I’ll talk about what Ccache is, how to install it, and some advantages and disadvantages of it.
+However, one more thing before we dive in: If you’re working on large builds, once you’ve gone through this article and set up

-ccache you might find our article here on distributed builds using
+ccache, you might find our post on distributed builds using

-ccache is a compiler cache that transparently sits on top of the compiler and first checks its cache before falling back on actually compiling.
-It has a direct and a preprocessor mode and there are a few gotchas since Clang support was only really added in version 3.2, and the current version is 3.2.3.
-It’s a project with a long history and it’s main focus is to be correct before being fast.
+Ccache is a compiler cache that transparently sits on top of the compiler and first checks its cache before falling back on actually compiling.
+It has a direct mode and a preprocessor mode.
+There are a few gotchas, since Clang support was only really added in version 3.2, and the current version is 3.2.3.
+It’s a project with a long history, and its main focus is to be correct before being fast.

-A web search for “ccache xcode” mostly yielded outdated information and after a quick try I couldn’t get it to work.
-As our codebase grew even more complex, test times went from almost unbearable to really unbearable — even though our Jenkins worker cluster now spans almost 10 Macs.
-After ranting on Twitter that administrating Jenkins is now basically a full-time-job, Christian Legnitto from Facebook (who used to manage Apple’s OS X releases) suggested that I should give ccache another go.
+A web search for “ccache xcode” mostly yielded outdated information, and after a quick try, I couldn’t get the caching to work, so I gave up.
+However, as our codebase grew even more complex, test times went from almost unbearable to really unbearable — even though our Jenkins worker cluster now spans almost 10 Macs.
+After ranting on Twitter that administrating Jenkins is now basically a full-time job, Christian Legnitto from Facebook (who used to manage Apple’s OS X releases) suggested I give Ccache another go.
+So here we are.

-brew install ccache does the job (assuming Homebrew is installed).
+brew install ccache does the job (assuming Homebrew is already installed).

-To make Xcode aware of ccache, we’ll use a small script that configures some environment variables then invokes ccache.
+To make Xcode aware of Ccache, we’ll use a small script that configures some environment variables and then invokes Ccache.
 Save this somewhere in your project and name it

 #!/bin/sh if type -p ccache >/dev/null 2>&1; then export CCACHE_MAXSIZE=10G export CCACHE_CPP2=true export CCACHE_HARDLINK=true export CCACHE_SLOPPINESS=file_macro,time_macros,include_file_mtime,include_file_ctime,file_stat_matches exec ccache /usr/bin/clang "$@" else exec clang "$@" fi

-Depending on your setup you will also need a variant named
+Depending on your setup, you’ll also need a variant named

 clang++ for C++.

-While this looks a bit complex, it does the right thing and falls back on the regular compiler if ccache is not installed so new developers can build the project instead of being greeted with “ccache not found” errors. (
+While this looks a bit complex, it does the right thing and falls back on the regular compiler if Ccache isn’t installed, so new developers can build the project instead of being greeted with “ccache not found” errors. (

-type is a shell builtin, so the check is fast.)
+type is a built-in shell, so the check is fast.)

-Be sure to study the configuration page as there are many options to try.
-We’re using quite aggressive caching and it’s working well.
-For your own project you might start out without
+Be sure to study the configuration page, as there are many options to try.
+We’re using aggressive caching and it’s working well.
+For your own project, you might start out without

 CCACHE_SLOPPINESS and add that once everything is working.